mozilla-l10n/localizer-documentation/src/tools/pontoon/teams_projects.md

 ### Project page

 Access a project’s page by selecting it from the Projects page (e.g. [pontoon.mozilla.org/projects](https://pontoon.mozilla.org/projects/)).
-This page shows a list of all locales enabled for the project.
-Clicking on one of these locales leads to the [Localization page](#localization-page).

 The page header contains useful information about the current project:
 * **Priority**: priority from 5 stars (highest) to 1 star (lowest).